Icinga/icinga2/doc/5-advanced-topics.md

 [CheckCommand object definition](6-object-types.md#objecttype-checkcommand) is primarily used to evaluate whether the command parameter should be set or not.

-By default you can evaluate runtime macros for their existence, and if the result is not an empty string the command parameter is passed.
+By default you can evaluate runtime macros for their existence.
+If the result is not an empty string, the command parameter is passed.
 This becomes fairly complicated when want to evaluate multiple conditions and attributes.

 The following example was found on the community support channels.
 The user had defined a host